meat08/spaceshooter/README.md

    <li>Each 3 levels of ship durability increase depending on the chosen complexity (easy - by 20, normal - by 10, hard - by 5).</li>
    <li>The game has 4 bosses.
 Bosses appear at <b>5, 15, 25 and 50</b> levels.</li>
    <li>The game has the ability to save progress.
 Manual save overwrites the previous.
 Auto save is performed while paused.</li>
    <li>Victory over the boss improves the ship.
-1 boss - +50 durability, 2 boss - double guns, 3 boss - triple guns, 4 boss - +250 durability.</li>
+1 boss - +50 durability, 2 boss - double guns, 3 boss - +100 durability, 4 boss - triple guns.</li>
    </ul>
   </details>
 <br>